KaoShengChieh/Chat_Application/README.md

 ### Send File

-Put the file you wants to send in the “data” folder under your client folder, and press the paper clip button on the left corner after filling the file name.
+Put the file you want to send in the “data” folder under your client folder, and press the paper clip button on the left corner after filling the file name.
 The file will be sent to your friend’s “data” folder under his/her client folder.

 <img src="https://i.imgur.com/knxyLpF.png" width="600">